jzeuner/konbata/README.md

 It formats the content of the input file into the output format, by using an internal data structure.

 At least, this is the goal of the project.
-It can also be used as an tool in the terminal.
+It can also be used as a tool in the terminal.

 #### Why does the world need this?
 Simple, there are just too many file formats (see some file formats below).